Hyundai Ioniq Hybrid interior & comfort

 There’s a degree of clunkiness to the way the Ioniq deals with scarred road surfaces – it’s bumpier than we’d like around town, certainly – but for the most part its soft suspension keeps you well cushioned from bad road surfaces.

 Hyundai Ioniq Hybrid dashboard

-The electric blue trim highlights and gloss-black inserts in the Ioniq’s dashboard add a welcome flash of colour and texture in an otherwise rather dreary-looking but very logical dash.
+The electric blue trim highlights, gloss-black inserts and faux leather on the Ioniq’s dashboard add a welcome flash of colour and texture in an otherwise rather dreary-looking but very logical dashboard.
 Everything’s where you expect it to be and takes only a few moments to fathom out, even if it’s your first time in the Hyundai.
-There’s also a large screen for the driver (again, bigger in the higher-spec trims), which displays various useful readouts.

 Equipment, options & accessories

 The entry-level SE Connect offers 15-inch alloy wheels, LED daytime running lamps, automatic headlamps with high-beam assist, rear parking sensors, cruise control, a leather steering wheel and cloth seats with powered lumbar support adjustment for the driver.
 There's an eight-inch touchscreen multimedia system inside, with Apple CarPlay, Android Auto and a rear-view monitor.
 Safety features include autonomous emergency braking, lane-departure warning, lane-keeping assistance and driver drowsiness monitoring.

 Next in the line-up is the Premium, which has a different design of 15-inch alloys, plus LED headlamps, keyless entry, chrome window surrounds, heated front seats and an auto-dimming rear-view mirror.
 This is also the first Ioniq Hybrid trim level to include the 10.25-inch touchscreen, along with a wireless charging pad.